tzoltak/logdataLimeSurvey/README.md

         -   Nevertheless, *LimeSurvey* reloads a given page when it finds invalid answers.

         -   The only way of distingushing between reloading a page automatically because of invalid answers and returning to the same survey screen by user navigating a survey (backwards) is by looking (in post-processing of log-data) for a *submit* event *immediately* followed by *pageLoaded* event and either removing such pairs or substituting them by some another type of event indicating that respondent tried to submit but he/she failed due to invalid answers.

+    -   While using *unload* event may seem more consistent (it should cover also other means of leaving a page containing the survey, like closing a browser tab, using browser back/forward navigation features, etc.) handling of this event can't be easily implemented within *LimeSurvey* (I'm not sure why exactly, but while trying to use this event it just doesn't work).

 -   *mousedown*: